 How long will it take for an I-601A application to be decided?

 From our experience it takes about six months to obtain an approval of the I-601A waiver and 3 more months to schedule the applicant for an immigrant visa interview.

 What Can be Done if the Waiver is Denied?

-If an individual's provisional unlawful presence waiver request is denied or withdrawn, the individual may file a new Form I-601A.
-Alternatively, an individual who withdraws his or her Form I-601A filing prior to final adjudication, or whose Form I-601A is denied, can apply for a traditional waiver by filing Form I-601, Application for Waiver of Grounds of Inadmissibility, with the USCIS Lockbox, after he or she attends the immigrant visa interview abroad and after DOS conclusively determines that the individual is inadmissible on a ground(s) that is waivable.
+If an individual's provisional unlawful presence waiver (i-601A) request is denied or withdrawn, the individual may file a new Form I-601A.
+Alternatively, an individual who withdraws his or her Form I-601A filing prior to final adjudication, or whose Form I-601A is denied, can apply for a traditional waiver by filing Form I-601, Application for Waiver of Grounds of Inadmissibility, with the USCIS Lockbox, after he or she attends the immigrant visa interview abroad.

 Denial of an application for a provisional unlawful presence waiver is without prejudice to the alien filing another Form I-601A under paragraph (e) provided the alien meets all of the requirements.
 The alien's case must be pending with the Department of State, and the alien must notify the Department of State that he or she intends to file a new Form I-601A.

 A provisional unlawful presence waiver is automatically revoked if the alien, at any time before or after the approval of the provisional unlawful presence waiver, or before the immigrant visa is issued, reenters or attempts to reenter the United States without being admitted or paroled.

 If the Provisional Waiver is Denied will DHS begin Removal proceeding?

 Consistent with its civil enforcement priorities, DHS does not envision initiating removal proceedings against aliens or referring aliens to ICE whose provisional unlawful presence waiver applications have been approved.